210823-java-msa-wvu/Sylvestre-Yonkeu-P0/README.md

 # UserStories
 Description: Revature Soccer League

-Users include players/Coaches; League Administrator Players will be able to
+Both users (Players and Administrators) can:

+1-Log in to an existing account

+Player can  can:

- 1- Register for an account
+1- Register for a user account
- 2- Edit player Information
+2- Edit their Prefered position.
- 3- Sign up for a team
+3- View other team information
- 4- Check Team Info
- 5- Check Table Standings

- Coaches will be able to
- 1- Register for an account
- 2- Create a Team
- 3- Create / Edit Team Information
- 4- Check Team infos
+4- Check table rankings
- 5- Check Table Standings

- League Administrator will be able to
+League Administrator :

- 1- Register/login for an account
+1- login to his/her account
- 2- Check/edit player Information
+2- Check player Information
- 3- Check/edit team information
+3- view/edit team information
 4- Edit Table Standings
- 5- Schedule Matches
+5- delete a team
+6- Create a new team